The Tokyo Skytree - a white towering structure infront of a blue sky

 This second lift didn’t take us to the top, instead it let us out at floor 445.
 From there, the floor spiralled upwards around the tower in a gentle incline until we reached floor 450.
 What a fantastic panoramic design!

-Looking along a corridor which has lots of windows along it giving incredible views across Tokyo
+Looking along a corridor which has lots of windows along it giving incredible views across Tokyo.
+Seen when Visiting The Tallest Tower In The World

 The Tembo Galleria - what a view!